 Where to Stay near The Great Channels of Virginia

-There’s not much in the general vicinity of the Channels themselves, so you’ll need to plan this as a day hike.
+There’s not much in the immediate vicinity, so you’ll need to plan this as a day hike.
 If you’re not camping, I recommend the Bolling Wilson Hotel in Wytheville, a cute nearby town.
 Look for their adorable breakfast baskets that are delivered to your door each morning so you can enjoy a continental breakfast in bed.

 Otherwise, Abingdon is another great place to base yourself.
 Abingdon hotels are great for travelers who also want to bike the Creeper Trail, head to state parks, or just enjoy small town charm.